jmdejong/Asciifarm/docs/styleguide.md

 ### Code

 - no global variables
-- treat all class member variables as private (use getters and setters when needed)
+- treat all class member variables as private (use getters and setters when needed) (this rule is under reconsideration)
 - Keep it simple
 - don't overuse inheritance
 - avoid circular references when possible